silver iMac with keyboard and trackpad inside room

 Does Your Team Need Technology Training?

-It’s no overstatement to say that digitalization can be extremely profitable for companies that undertake it.
+It’s no overstatement to say that change can be extremely profitable.
 Per recent research from McKinsey, the top 10% of digitalized companies earn an incredible 80% of their industries' digital revenues.
-However, these improvements, while promising, are far from guaranteed — as research also demonstrates that 70% of large-scale initiatives never reach their goals.
+However, while promising, these improvements are far from guaranteed — as research also demonstrates that 70% of large-scale initiatives never reach their goals.

-At the core of this issue is a lack of preparation: unequipped sales forces struggle to operationalize their CRMs with incomplete training.
+At the core of this issue is incomplete training.

-A successful, long-lasting implementation is a team effort, as leaders will depend on the people using those systems to ensure they get the most bang for their buck.
-Unfortunately, few teams have been appropriately equipped to follow through and deliver the results leaders expect.
+A successful implementation is a team effort, as leaders will depend on the people using those systems to ensure they get the most bang for their buck.
+Unfortunately, teams aren’t always appropriately equipped to follow through and deliver the results leaders expect.

 “As a result,” Moore continues, “these people feel like they’re trying to cram a square peg into a round hole.
 They may power through and complete the job, shaving off the corners and making things work for a time: but the full potential of the implementation is never reached, and more often than not, those implementations fail.”

-Leaders who want to get the most out of their investment should value it as a necessity.
-Technology training provides several concrete benefits that will translate to a more successful implementation with long-lasting benefits for the organization.
-Some of them are:
+Leaders who want to get the most out of their investment should value technology training as a necessity.
+Technology training provides several concrete benefits that translate to a more successful implementation with long-lasting benefits for the organization.
+Let’s break some of them down.

 An employee who knows the system can spot where it’s working best, where it may need additional support, and places where it is not currently reaching its full potential.
-As opposed to employees who use the system to bare minimum functionality, trained employees will deliver bigger results and ensure that your implementation only grows more successful over time.
+Unlike team members who use the system to bare minimum functionality, trained employees will deliver better insights and help ensure the long-term success of your implementation.

-Technology training ensures that everyone is on board with the new system, knows how to use it, and that it subsumes its inefficient predecessors completely.
+Technology training ensures that everyone is on board with the new system, knows how to use it, and that it replaces its inefficient predecessors completely.

-Not investing in technology training makes the road employees must take to get there much longer and riddled with inefficiencies.
-Technology training is any organization's best bet at efficiently establishing a firm foundation for transformation.
+Not investing in ongoing education makes it harder for employees to adapt to change.
+Technology training is any organization's best bet at efficiently establishing a firm foundation for transformation while simultaneously boosting employee development.

 “A team is only as strong as its ‘weakest’ link,” Moore explained, “and so organizations need to focus on the employees who look at their new software and have no clue what they’re doing.
 They need to enroll these employees in training programs that can support them and impart such a thorough understanding of the system that they can train others in times of change management.”